paulkarikari/fraud-detection-platform/README.md

 # Fraud Detection Lakehouse on Azure Databricks

-A portfolio-grade solution architecture case study for a Tier-1 bank fraud domain.
+A solution architecture case study for a Tier-1 bank fraud domain.
 This project shows how to move from fragmented fraud data pipelines to a governed, production-ready lakehouse with explicit control boundaries, repeatable deployment, and audit-ready evidence.

 ## Why This Project Exists